NearHuscarl/leetcode-dashboard/README.md

   - Tooltip to explain total number
 + Add due date as red square in the future

-Upcoming Due Table
+Hard problems Table
-- Click to see full table
++ Click to see full table
-- Display upcoming leetcode problems
++ Display upcoming leetcode problems

 Heatmap
 + Show correlation between number of reviews and review hours